From the author of

 Excerpt from the first chapter:

 Engelbert Humperdinck’s rendition of the world’s greatest love songs ended.
 She had no desire to play it back.
-But tempted for a minute to pick up a book from the pile of poetry books next to her that Irma brought the last time she visited, but her mind was floundering under the spell of the dim light, a shadow of relief cast over her pensive lips.
+She was tempted for a minute to pick up a book from a pile of poetry books next to her that Irma brought the last time she visited, but her mind floundered under the spell of the dim light.
+A reluctant shadow of relief cast over her pensive lips.
 She thought about longing and belonging, how much these two words sounded the same.
 What is longing but Mother Time’s inability to listen to herself?
 What is belonging but her ability to listen to others?

 - Bataan New Jersey